hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/developer-tutorial.md

 #### Deploying the business network

-Deploying a business network to the {{site.data.conrefs.hlfv1}} requires the {{site.data.conrefs.composer_full}} chaincode to be installed on the peer, then the business network archive (`.bna`) must be sent to the peer, and a new participant, identity, and associated card must be created to be the network administrator.
+Deploying a business network to the {{site.data.conrefs.hlf_full}} requires the {{site.data.conrefs.composer_full}} chaincode to be installed on the peer, then the business network archive (`.bna`) must be sent to the peer, and a new participant, identity, and associated card must be created to be the network administrator.
 Finally, the network administrator business network card must be imported for use, and the network can then be pinged to check it is responding.

 1. To install the composer runtime, run the following command: